azzaea/admixture/README.md

 formula).
 In some cases, I've found that the conjugate gradient upgrade can lead to improvements in the convergence rate of the EM iterates.

-- We have a procedure for choosing the L0-penalty strength via cross-validation, but it isn't demonstrated yet in the R scripts.
-For some details, see unction **calc.geno.error.R**.

 #### Value